DSGVO and ERP: Risks and Challenges

 What responsibility does an ERP partner have towards the customer with regard to the GDPR?

-This depends very much on whether personal data of the Customers are to be processed in accordance with the order.
-If the manufacturer is a processor, it must document the procedures for each customer and comply with obligations arising from a processing agreement.
+This depends to a large extent on whether personal data of the Customers are to be processed in accordance with the order.
+If the manufacturer is the processor, it must document the procedures for each customer and observe the obligations arising from a data processing agreement.
 This includes information and documentation obligations.

-What happens when you get your ERP from the cloud?
+What happens if you obtain your ERP from the cloud?
 How are the responsibilities distributed there?

-In terms of data protection law, the scope of Art.
-28 EU GDPR may be relevant.
-The operator of the cloud, presumably the manufacturer, who can also access personal data, becomes a processor.
-The latter has the obligations that apply to him as a processor.
-What is new above all is the joint and several liability in addition to the actual controller.
+In terms of data protection law, the scope of application of Art.
+28 EU GDPR may apply.
+The operator of the cloud, presumably the manufacturer, who can also access personal data, becomes the processor.
+It has the obligations that apply to it as a processor.
+The main new aspect is joint and several liability alongside the actual controller.

-How to deal with historically "grown systems" and the often huge amounts of data they contain?
+How do you deal with historically "grown systems" and the often huge amounts of data they contain?

-If personal data is also affected, there is the major challenge of organising the EU-DSGVO requirement for storage limitation.
-This means an erasure concept.
-In the future, the manufacturers who offer solutions for this will win the race.
+If personal data is also affected, the major challenge is to organise the EU GDPR's requirement to limit storage.
+This means a deletion concept.
+In future, the manufacturers who offer solutions for this will win the race.

-What should be considered when setting up interfaces to other software and/or other business partners?
+What needs to be considered when setting up interfaces to other software and/or other business partners?

-The manufacturer who can make a statement about how he guarantees transparency and security conceptually or through settings will be ahead in the future.
-The responsible body must document access by other departments or third parties in process descriptions.
-Here, the intelligent manufacturer must do the groundwork and FAQs or similar.
+In future, the manufacturer who can make a statement about how they guarantee transparency and security here, either conceptually or via settings, will be ahead.
+The responsible organisation must document access by other departments or third parties in process descriptions.
+The intelligent manufacturer must do the groundwork here and FAQs or the like.

 What do I have to regulate organisationally in my company despite or because of an ERP system?

-In essence, the company must provide the description of procedures in the register of processing activities, verification of the lawfulness of the data processing, as well as risk assessment.
+Essentially, the company must provide the process description in the register of processing activities, check the lawfulness of the data processing and carry out a risk assessment.

-If I operate an ERP ?
-System, do I also need a data protection officer?
-If so, who can that be (internal/external)?
+If I operate an ERP system, do I also need a data protection officer?
+If so, who can this be (internal/external)?

-This depends independently of the Application according to the EU-DSGVO from this if an authority / responsible body processes the data, extensive regular and systematic monitoring of data subjects takes place or e.g. health data is processed.
-According to the new BDSG 2018 again (by the way, no change to the old BDSG), if at least 10 persons with log-in and PW regularly process personal data.
-There is always the option of appointing either an in-house DPO or an external DPO.
-What certainly speaks in favour of the external DPO is the fact that the company DPO becomes absolutely non-terminable.
+This is independent of the Application According to the EU GDPR, this does not apply if an authority / responsible body processes the data, extensive regular and systematic monitoring of data subjects takes place or, for example, health data is processed.
+According to the new BDSG 2018 again (no change to the old BDSG, by the way), if at least 10 persons with log-in and PW regularly process personal data.
+There is always the option of appointing either a company DPO or an external DPO.
+What certainly speaks in favour of the external DPO is the fact that the company DPO can no longer be dismissed.

 Contact Versino

-The new EU General Data Protection Regulation: Expensive violations for companies
+The EU's new General Data Protection Regulation: Costly breaches for companies

 Data protection is now also a major political issue.
 It is therefore not surprising that the EU is reacting with increasing regulations ...